pcm720/OSDMenu/README.md

 See the launcher [README](launcher/README.md) for more details.

 ## Key differences from FMCB 1.8:
-- All initialization code is removed in favor of using a separate bootloader to start the patcher (e.g. [PS2BBL](https://github.com/israpps/PlayStation2-Basic-BootLoader))
+- All OSD initialization code is removed
 - USB support is dropped from the patcher, so only memory cards are checked for `OSDMENU.CNF`
 - No ESR support
 - No support for launching ELFs by holding a gamepad button
 - ELF paths are not checked by the patcher, so every named entry from FMCB config file is displayed in hacked OSDSYS menu
-- A separate launcher is used to launch menu entries
+- Support for launching applications from MMCE, MX4SIO, UDPBD, iLink devices and APA- and exFAT-formatted HDDs
 - CD/DVD support was extended to support skipping PS2LOGO, mounting VMCs on MMCE devices, showing visual GameID for PixelFX devices and booting DKWDRV for PS1 discs
+- Integrated Neutrino GSM for disc games and applications
 - "Unlimited" number of paths for each entry
 - Support for 1080i and 480p (as line-doubled 240p) video modes
 - Support for "protokernel" systems (SCPH-10000, SCPH-15000) ported from Free McBoot 1.9 by reverse-engineering